NUS-CIR/SwapRAN/du_updates/README.md

 Observe how the update process affects the UE's traffic.
 Based on our evaluations, the downtime should be at least 25 seconds.

+Once you are at `w30`, you can also try updating to later versions, e.g., `w31` and observe similar downtimes.

-Once you are down, cleanup the RAN.
+Finally, once you are down, cleanup the RAN.
 ```
 make cleanup
 ```